Ir4D/rsschool-cv/cv.md

 ## Contacts:
 * Github - [Ir4D](https://github.com/Ir4D)
+* Telegram - [@irinkad](https://t.me/irinkad)
 * Discord - Ira.D#8354
-* Telegram - [@irinkad](https://t.me/irinkad)
 * Location: Greece

 ## About me:
-Through my 10-year-long career in the Banking industry I’ve developed from a customer service employee to a sector leader in the sanctions compliance department.
+Through my 10-year-long career in the Banking industry I’ve developed from a customer service employee to a sanctions compliance manager in the International Compliance department.

 My relationship with programming started in 2020, as a hobby, and now I want to fully immerse myself into this sphere and become a front-end developer.
-I would like to take part in the development and promotion of products and services, creating beautiful and high-quality web-site interfaces while being able to see the results of my work, as well as having the opportunity to participate in open source projects.
+I would like to take part in the development and promotion of products and services, creating beautiful and high-quality website interfaces while being able to see the results of my work, as well as having the opportunity to participate in open source projects.

 ## Skills: